 Each week the All Aboard newsletter is emailed to boarding families, giving them up-to-date information on all activities, news and events relating to the boarding house.
 Supervisors also send a fortnightly email to parents with an update on what has been happening in each year group.
 A closed boarders Facebook page is regularly updated with all the happenings in the house, with parents delighted to see regular photos of their girls enjoying themselves.

 Boarders Parents’ Support Group

 As the boarding house is such an integral part of the school, the Boarders Parents' Support Group represents this important part of the community.
-Its aims to promote a close relationship between boarder parents, staff and parents of day girls; it acts on behalf of boarder parents in consultation with the Principal and Head of Boarding to help enhance boarding life; it participates in fundraising activities and encourages all boarder parents where feasible to take part in school activities; and where possible, actively assists parents of new students.
+It aims to promote a close relationship between boarder parents, staff and parents of day girls; it acts on behalf of boarder parents in consultation with the Principal and Head of Boarding to help enhance boarding life; it participates in fundraising activities and encourages all boarder parents where feasible to take part in school activities; and, where possible, actively assists parents of new students.